alafezai/BigDataProt-ique/docs/Architecture.md

      - `enzyme.dat`: EC (Enzyme Commission) number information.

 2. **Data Preprocessing**:
-   - Data is cleaned and transformed to extract relevant information (domains, EC annotations, GO terms).
+   - Data is cleaned and transformed to extract relevant information (domains, EC annotations).
    - Proteins are represented by their domain compositions (sets of InterPro domains).

 3. **Graph Construction**: